piif/arddude/Eclipse.Howto.md

 In order to enable syntax check and auto-completion on it, you need to run again previous step (make .. eclipse + import settings)

+To specify the library location, add this argument to "make" command :
+  LIBRARY_PATH="/path/to/library1 /path/to/library2"

+Don't repeat command line arguments
+--

+Argument to specify on each "make" call may be written once in a makefile.def file with such content :
+	BOARD := arduino:avr:uno
+	PORT := /dev/ttyUSB0
+	LIBRARY_PATH := /path/to/library1 /path/to/library2
+	ARDDUDE_OPTIONS := -l cr -o raw -d

+Those definitions will be included by main Makefile

 Compile
 --
 In project properties windows, select "C/C++ build" and in "build command" type in make -C ${ProjDirPath} -f ${workspace_loc:ArdDude/etc/Makefile}

 Select your source code in left panel then click on "build 'default'" (hammer icon)

 Console
 --